armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-48.md

 Agent no longer requires Redis.
 Communication between Clouddrivers can now be done direct HTTP requests instead of Redis pubsub.
 The plugin watches changes to the Kubernetes kind `Endpoint` where Clouddriver pods run to learn the IP address of each Clouddriver replica.
 This method of communication is more reliable than Redis pubsub.
 This change is optional.

-To use this change, make sure the following requirement is met:
+To use this change, make sure the following requirements are met:

 - Clouddriver pods need to mount a service account with permissions to `list` and `watch` the Kubernetes kind `Endpoint` in their current namespace.
+- The Clouddriver service name that exposes the REST API on port 7002 must be `http`.

 To configure this change, update your `clouddriver.yml` file with the following changes: